Should I Hire a Running Coach?

 Every coach is different, so you'll need to take some time to find one that you feel works with your personality and skill level.
 You should feel confident in them and trust that they have your best interest at heart.

-There are a wide variety of options when it comes to coaching and the services offered.
+There is a wide variety of options when it comes to coaching and the services offered.
 So, let’s go ahead and take a look at all these types, from no formal coaching at all to to one-on-one training.

 Like everything, there’s a relative scale when it comes to price.
 Often, the more personalized the service, the more expensive it will be.
 Most coaches, including myself, will offer several options so they can hit all possible price points.
 Not all runners have the budget for private or group coaching, and, sometimes, a customized training plan will get them a little further along than a free mileage based plan written for anyone.

-1) No coaching
+1) No Coaching

 In other words, you’re entirely self-taught.
 Obviously, there’s no cost to this method, and it’s where most runners start.